Determining Your Native American Ancestry through DNA

 - Mitochondrial or mtDNA tests, which examine your mother’s direct ancestral line.

-- Y-line or Y-DNA tests, which examine your father’s direct ancestral line.
+- Y-DNA tests, which examine your father’s direct ancestral line.

 The first type of DNA testing offered by most kits today is the autosomal test.
 This test represents the most popular DNA test on the market, and it will give you information about both sides of your family within the last 5-7 generations.